Like-kind exchange: What is property of "like kind"?

 One critical issue in a like-kind exchange is defining "property of like kind."
-The statute does not provide a comprehensive definition.
-Treasury Regulation § 1.1031(a)-1(b) explains that "like kind" refers to the "nature or character" of the property and not its grade or quality; improved and unimproved real estate are of like kind to each other.
+The tax code contains no such definition.
+Treasury Regulation § 1.1031(a)-1(b) offers a little guidance, suggesting that the term "like kind" refers to "the nature of character of the property and not to its grade or quality".
+But the regulation does not further define a property's nature, character, grade or quality.
+Rather, it states that "[o]ne kind or class of property may not be exchanged for property of a different kind or class".